-The purpose of Phi Alpha Honor Society is to provide a closer bond among students of social work and promote humanitarian goals and ideals.
+The purpose of Phi Alpha Honor Society is to provide a closer bond among students of social work and promote humanitarian goals and ideas.
 Phi Alpha fosters high standards of education for social workers and invites into membership those who have attained excellence in scholarship and achievement in social work.

 An undergraduate student is eligible for membership after achieving the following national requirements and meeting local chapter requirements.
 Membership in Phi Alpha Honor Society is by invitation only.
 Members must have: